Spam WordPress comments are the worst. They’re like uninvited guests scribbling nonsense all over your carefully built website.

 Adding reCAPTCHA to a WordPress Comment Form

-On the settings page, you need to paste the site key and the secret key.
+On the settings page, paste the Site Key and Secret Key from Google into the corresponding fields.

 Next, make sure that the ‘Enable for Comment Form’ box is checked.

-By default, reCAPTCHA will be used on the login page, registration page, lost password page, and comment form.
-You can check or uncheck the boxes to enable the options you need.
+By default, reCAPTCHA can be enabled on the login page, registration page, lost password page, and comment form.

-Once you are done, don’t forget to click the ‘Save Changes’ button at the bottom of the page to store the API keys and enable reCAPTCHA.
+Once you’re done, don’t forget to click the “Save Changes” button at the bottom of the page to store the API keys and enable reCAPTCHA.

-Your first step should be to turn on comment moderation.
+Your first step should be turning on comment moderation.
 This will give you the opportunity to view and approve comments before they are displayed on your website.

 You can also block spam comments using the Antispam Bee plugin.
 It lets you set rules about which users to trust, such as approved commenters or commenters with a Gravatar.
 You can also create rules that mark comments immediately as spam, such as when they contain code.